collective/ZopeSkel/README.rst

 .. note ::

-    You need to be in src/ folder or below to make local commands available.
+    In order for local commands to be available, Paster needs to be able to find the ``egg-info`` directory for your package.
+This means that you must be in src/ folder within the package or below.
+If you are not, Paster will report that no local commands are available, or will omit the ``add`` command provided by Templer.

 Developing ZopeSkel
 ===================